AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 # What's New

 This section assumes you have used previous versions of Theme Manager.
 If you are a new user you can ignore it.

+## Theme Manager 3.2

+- Resize the text boxes in the Theme Properties tab
+- New and improved admin reports
+- Cleaned up writing of tml file to remove empty tags.
+- Add Icons for Lidar data sets and Mosaic datasets
+- Fixed a number of bugs determining data source and metadata
+- Allow html files as metadata

 ## Theme Manager 3.1